 Your personal information is the information that identifies you - like your name, or address and other contact details.
 We collect this information when we talk to you about learning opportunities so we can keep in touch, and when we sign you up on a learning programme.
 We will collect more information whilst you are learning with us, such as your attendance and progress.

 Babington will ensure that your privacy is protected and that your information is safe.
-In order to stop unauthorised access or sharing we have put in place physical, electronic and managerial procedures to safeguard and secure the information we collect from you, including your online details.
+In order to stop unauthorised access or sharing we have put in place physical, electronic and compliance procedures to safeguard and secure the information we collect from you, including your online details.

-Processing your personal information is necessary to meet the contractual obligations entered into by you enrolling onto a training or apprenticeship programme with Babington and in order for us to meet our legal obligations under the Apprenticeships, Skills, Children & Learning Act 2009.
-The privacy notice forms part of the enrolment form, or contract, and includes your agreement, or consent, to us processing “special category” information.
+Processing your personal information is necessary to meet the contractual obligations you enter into when enrolling onto a training or apprenticeship programme with Babington and in order for us to meet our legal obligations under the Apprenticeships, Skills, Children & Learning Act 2009.
+Provision of the privacy notice forms part of the enrolment and contract, and includes your agreement, or consent, to us processing “special category” information.
 This is information about your health and ethnic origin.
 We are required to collect this information by our funders when your training is publicly funded, although you have the option not to provide it.
 This information may also help us ensure we can put in place any support measures to help you with your training.